kiebel/wp-teachpress/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.9 - (30.11.2010) =
+* New: Better style permissions for all shortcodes.
+Some nasty hard coded CSS code is removed.
+* Changed: Style for tpenrollments, tpdate and tpcloud shortcodes
+* Changed: Italian translation updated
 = 2.0.8 - (27.11.2010) =
 * New: Support for WordPress 3.1
 * New: Basic italian translation